Isla Grant

 Isla Grant is a Scottish singer and songwriter.
 Born in Wigtownshire, Scotland, Grant grew up in a musical family and was greatly influenced by the folk music of her region.
 She learned to play the guitar and took an interest in American country music.
 Grant started her own record label I.G.E. and released her first album on her own label in October 2008.
+Her albums have experienced chart success in Australia and New Zealand, with six of them entering the top 10 on New Zealand's albums chart.